American Heart Association Development Consultant in Tulsa, Oklahoma

 Willingness to work alongside national organization on larger group consultation as well as represent the SouthWest on national task forces, as requested.

 Works and develops, alongside VP of Product Development and Training, to develop and execute region-wide training sessions to accelerate the implementation of new fundraising strategies

 Ensures integration and collaboration across functions and markets.
 This includes but is not limited to Development, Health Strategies, Communications, Advocacy, and Mission Advancement.

 Identifies opportunities to scale to regional and national level revenue opportunities.

 Analyzes campaign reports weekly to identify trends for overall progress in key markets overseeing.
 Communicates these trends and strategies to senior leadership.
 Develops and manages to these strategies which, based on data, will immediately impact revenue.

 Conducts regular strategy meetings (combination of in-person and virtual) with assigned markets to ensure best practices and timelines are being followed.
 Gaps and campaign risks are identified, and strategies are developed to overcome barriers and increase results.

 Willingness to work with staff in the field on volunteer on-boarding, as well as request for funding either by an individual or corporation.

 Want to help get your resume to the top?
 Take a look at the experience we require:

-Proven experience in key fundraising strategies – including but not limited to peer to peer fundraising, business partner campaigns, volunteer management, six figures+ sponsorship/marketing proposals, as well as mission integration in key requests.
+Proven experience in key fundraising strategies – including but not limited to business partner campaigns, c-suite volunteer management, six figures+ sponsorship/marketing proposals, as well as mission integration in key requests.